SmartHausGroup/SmartHausGroup/README.md

 - **Multimodal Interaction:** Supports various input and output forms, including voice, text, touch, and gestures, to ensure flexible and accessible interactions.
 - **Voice-First Design:** Prioritizes voice commands to create a hands-free, user-friendly experience.

+Click here for more detailed information:  [What is a Natural Language AI Engagement Platform](./What is a Natural Language AI Engagement Platform.md)

 ## Markets

 ### Business-to-Consumer (B2C)